UKCloud/documentation/articles/openstack/ostack-faq.md

 We currently do not offer any VPN/Tunnelling as a Service from within the UKCloud for OpenStack product.
 Customers can create their own VPN endpoints by deploying a software appliance such as pfSense on an instance within their project.

-### Can I create a network to connect two separate OpenStack Projects?
+### Can I create a network to connect two separate OpenStack projects?

-It is possible to create a network between two separate OpenStack Projects, however the implementation will vary based upon whether the OpenStack Projects are within the same UKCloud Region.
+You can have a network between two separate OpenStack projects, however the implementation will vary based on whether the OpenStack projects are within the same UKCloud region.

-- **Within the same Region** - UKCloud can create a network on the customer's behalf, but customers need to be aware of and agree to the following caveats:
+- **Within the same region** - UKCloud can create a network on your behalf, but you need to be aware of and agree to the following caveats:

-  -  This will allow any instance in both projects to speak to each other without any restriction, this is due to the way the "Default" security group is defined.
+  -  This will allow any instance in both projects to speak to each other without any restriction.
+This is due to the way the default security group is defined.

-  -  As this is non standard we would request that the customer test this solution thoroughly before relying upon it in production.
+-  As this is non-standard, we would request that you test this solution thoroughly before relying upon it in production.

-- **Across two separate Regions** - UKCloud will create and configure a [VRF](https://en.wikipedia.org/wiki/Virtual_routing_and_forwarding) on the customer's behalf which can then be used to route traffic between OpenStack Projects.
+- **Across two separate regions** - UKCloud will create and configure a [VRF](https://en.wikipedia.org/wiki/Virtual_routing_and_forwarding) on your behalf, which you can then use to route traffic between OpenStack projects.

-To request the implementation of either the options shown above, please raise a ticket within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
+To request the implementation of either the options shown above, raise a ticket within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the Portal.
 Alternatively, you can contact support by phone or email.

 ## Storage